 The ideal platform for your business to build a private cloud or for service providers to construct a public cloud.

-This container app platform/private cloud infrastructure combination helps implement containers across the entire IT stack
+This private cloud infrastructure comes with a container orchestration platform to help implement containers across the entire IT stack.